-In order to resolve the Yugoslav crisis, the European Community (EC) initiated a peace conference in September 1991, and its Arbitration Commission concluded on 7 December 1991 that the SFRJ was 'in the process of disintegration'.
-Therefore, the EC members decided on 16 December 1991 to acknowledge the independence of the Yugoslav republics within existing borders, on condition that they fulfilled certain democratic principles.
+In order to resolve the Yugoslav crisis, the European Community (EC) initiated a peace conference in September 1991, and its Arbitration Commission concluded on 29 November 1991 that the SFRJ was 'in the process of disintegration'.
+Therefore, the EC members decided on 16 December 1991 to acknowledge the independence of the Yugoslav republics within existing borders, on the condition that they fulfilled certain democratic principles.
 Thus, on 15 January 1992, the independence of Croatia and Slovenia was recognised, and on 22 May 1992 they were admitted to the United Nations (UN).

 The winner of the parliamentary and presidential elections in August 1992 was the HDZ and its presidential candidate, Franjo Tuđman (he was re-elected in 1997).
 From May 1990 to his death in late 1999, President Tuđman was the key player in Croatian internal and foreign policy.

-Military and political events in Croatia in the first half of the 1990s were mostly linked to what was happening in B&H. The joint resistance of Croats and Bosniacs was accompanied by differences and disagreements which grew into armed conflict in 1993–94.
-Influenced by the United States of America (the signing of the Washington Agreement on 18 March 1994), a strategic alliance of Croatian and Bosniac leadership in B&H was established.
+Military and political events in Croatia in the first half of the 1990s were mostly linked to what was happening in B&H. The joint resistance of Croats and Bosniacs was accompanied by differences and disagreements, which grew into armed conflict in 1993–94.
+Influenced by the United States of America (the signing of the Washington Agreement on 18 March 1994), a strategic alliance of Croatian and Bosniac leadership in the B&H was established.
 Croatia also signed a Memorandum on cooperation in defence and military relations with the USA.
-Successful military operations by Croatian forces in western B&H followed, which also weakened the position of the Serb rebels in Croatia.
+Successful military operations by Croatian forces in the western B&H followed, which also weakened the position of the Serb rebels in Croatia.

 The rebel leadership rejected Croatian and international initiatives to end the war in Croatia by reaching a settlement (a plan for wide autonomy for the areas with majority Serb populations was rejected in January 1995).
 After a series of unsuccessful attempts at negotiation, in 1995 Croatia took back most of the occupied areas by military means – in the limited operation known as Flash (1 and 2 May) and the wider-ranging operation known as Storm (4–7 August), in which the Serbian rebel forces were definitively defeated.
-As they retreated towards B&H, the Serbian population began to flee en masse – it is estimated that more than 150,000 Serbs left Croatia during Operation Storm.
-Operation Storm was also prompted by events in B&H: genocide committed against Bosniacs in Srebrenica, in spite of UN surveillance, and the threat of renewed crimes in Bihać near the border with Croatia.
+As they retreated towards the B&H, the Serbian population began to flee en masse – it is estimated that more than 150,000 Serbs left Croatia during Operation Storm.
+Operation Storm was also caused by events in B&H: genocide committed by Serbian forces against Bosniacs in Srebrenica, in spite of UN surveillance, and the threat of renewed crimes in Bihać near the border with Croatia.

 The road to the European Union

 Since declaring independence in 1991, the key goal of Croatian foreign policy has been rapprochement to the EC and inclusion in the processes of European integration.
 As a central European and Mediterranean country, in the transitional area towards the Balkans, and given its historical experiences, Croatia maintained that gravitating to the West was the most natural geopolitical choice.
 On the eve of the collapse of Yugoslavia and during the Homeland War, EC member states at first encouraged regional negotiating processes, then organised humanitarian and financial aid for Croatia, and supported her independence (in January 1992).
 However, relations between Croatia and the EC (from 1993 the European Union – EU) during the next few years were at a low level.
-Croatia was viewed in the context of the general instability in the post-Yugoslav region: it was criticised for a lack of progress in the development of human and minority rights, and accused of violating the law of war.
-There was also criticism because of insufficient cooperation with the International Criminal Tribunal for the Former Yugoslavia (established in 1993 at Croatia's initiative; it finished its work in 2017 with the remaining cases being taken over by the Mechanism for International Criminal Tribunals).
+Croatia was viewed in the context of the general instability in the post-Yugoslav region: it was criticised for a lack of progress in the development of human and minority rights, and accused of violating the laws of war.
+There was also criticism because of allegedly insufficient cooperation with the International Criminal Tribunal for the Former Yugoslavia (established in 1993 at Croatia's initiative; it finished its work in 2017 with the remaining cases being taken over by the Mechanism for International Criminal Tribunals).
 Consequently, the process of acceding to the EU was drawn out.

 Progress in Croatian relations with the EU was marked by the signing of the Agreement on Stabilisation and Association on 29 October 2001 (entered into force on 1 February 2005).
 After the Croatian Parliament unanimously called for the government to submit Croatia's request for EU accession, the application for membership was submitted on 21 February 2003.

 Participation in Euro-Atlantic security and economic integration has been the most momentous goal of Croatian foreign policy.
-In this context, bilateral relations have been developed with the countries of the European Union and the USA.
+In this context, bilateral relations have been developed with the countries of the EU and the USA.
 At the same time, Croatian foreign policy has included other aspects of bilateral and multilateral activities, and many interstate relations have been established throughout the world.
 Membership in all important international organisations and institutions has been achieved (OSCE, WTO, etc).
 As a country with a dramatic experience of war, Croatia has continued to contribute within the framework of the UN to peaceful conflict resolution in the world – in 2008–09, Croatia was a non-permanent member of the Security Council.